Nisid Hajari: Writing

-Hajari's Midnight's Furies is a narrative history of the 1947 partition of India and Pakistan, during which as many as a million people may have lost their lives.
-It was named one of the best books of 2015 by NPR, The Seattle Times, Quartz, Amazon and The Daily Beast.
+Hajari's Midnight's Furies is a narrative history of the 1947 partition of India and Pakistan, during which approximately one million people died.
+It was named one of the best books of 2015 by NPR, The Seattle Times, Quartz, Amazon, and The Daily Beast.
 The Wall Street Journal called it "an engaging and incisive contribution to the vast literature on Partition," while author William Dalrymple, writing in The Guardian, praised Hajari for making "the complex and tragic story of the great divide into a page-turner."

-The book won the William E. Colby Award for first book on military, intelligence or international affairs.
-It was named a finalist for the Council on Foreign Relations' Arthur Ross Book Award, the Shakti Bhatt Prize and the Tata Literature Live!
+The book won the Colby Award for first book on military, intelligence or international affairs.
+It was named a finalist for the Arthur Ross Book Award, the Shakti Bhatt Prize, and the Tata Literature Live!
 First Book Award.
 It reached No. 1 on the Indian nonfiction bestseller list.

-Hajari also helped edit the 2013 essay collection Reimagining India: Unlocking the Potential of Asia's Next Superpower.
+Hajari also co-edited the 2013 essay collection Reimagining India: Unlocking the Potential of Asia's Next Superpower.